Achievable logoAchievable logo

 • The holding period is automatically long-term

-When an investor dies, their assets are passed to their beneficiaries.
-The new cost basis of the security reflects the value on the day of the original owner’s death.
-Also, the holding period for the inheritor is long-term, regardless of how long the original owner held the investment.
-To better understand this, let’s assume the following:
+When an investor dies, their assets pass to beneficiaries.
+The beneficiary’s new cost basis is the security’s value on the date of the original owner’s death.
+The beneficiary’s holding period is also treated as long-term, no matter how long the original owner held the investment.

 An investor purchased 100 shares of ABC stock at $500 per share on January 10th, 2023.
 The investor died on June 10th, 2023 when ABC was at $1,000 per share.
 The investor’s daughter liquidated the inherited shares at $1,100 on July 1st, 2023.

-Assuming the inheritor is in the 32% tax bracket, let’s look at the difference in tax liability:
+Assuming the inheritor is in the 32% tax bracket, compare the tax liability:

 With inheritance tax rules